 Since its opening in 2006, GIIS East Coast has established itself as a school that focuses on sport, leadership, innovation, community service, and exam results almost in equal measure.
-Its low fees, small class sizes and above average results are also part of its appeal.
+Its low fees, small class sizes, and above average results are also part of its appeal.

 GIIS was Singapore’s first international school for Indian expats.
 It has expanded from a single campus in 2002 to two campuses within Singapore – and a network of more than 20 campuses across seven countries.
 The group opened a fourth campus, GIIS SMART, in north-eastern Singapore in August 2018.

 Unsurprisingly perhaps, there is a predominantly Indian student population of 4,000 across the three schools.

 The East Coast campus takes children from nursery through to Class 10 and follows the Global Montessori Plus programme, the CBSE curricula, and IGCSEs.
 The teacher to student ratio is among the lowest in Singapore at 1:18.
 In line with the Indian curriculum, the GIIS school year runs from April to April, and all new students are required to sit a written entrance exam from Class 1.

 GIIS East Coast is owned by the not-for-profit Global Schools Foundation (GSF), which is recognised for a structured and disciplined ethos.
 The school has a mindfulness practice running alongside the academic routine, with daily yoga classes held by an experienced yogi for all students.